needle-mirror/com.unity.addressables/Documentation~/editor/building-content/BuildArtifacts.md

 Files used for remote content should be uploaded to a hosting server.
 By default these files are located in the `ServerData` folder.

 The files are:

 * Remote AssetBundles (`.bundle`): according to your group, profile, and platform settings.
 By default these files are located in the [BuildTarget] subfolder.
 To change the build location of the files produced by a group, modify the [Build & Load Paths] setting.
 * `catalog_{timestamp or player version}.json`: a remote catalog which when downloaded will override the local catalog.
-This file is only created if the __Build Remote Catalogs__ option in [Content update settings] is enabled.
-To change the build location of this file modify the __Build & Load Paths__ in Content update settings.
-By default the filename includes the timestamp of the build.
+This file is only created if the __Build Remote Catalogs__ option in [Catalog settings] is enabled.
+To change the build location of this file modify the __Build & Load Paths__ in [Catalog settings].
+By default, the filename includes the timestamp of the build.
 To use a version number instead, specify the value of the __Player Version Override__ in [Catalog settings].
 For more information about catalogs, see [Content catalogs].
 * `catalog_{timestamp or player version}.hash`: a file used to check whether the remote catalog has changed since the last time a client app downloaded it.
-Just like the remote catalog file, this file is only created if the __Build Remote Catalogs__ option in [Content update settings] is enabled.
-To change the build location of this file modify the __Build & Load Paths__ in Content update settings.
-By default the filename includes the timestamp of the build.
+Just like the remote catalog file, this file is only created if the __Build Remote Catalogs__ option in [Catalog settings] is enabled.
+To change the build location of this file, modify the __Build & Load Paths__ in [Catalog settings].
+By default, the filename includes the timestamp of the build.
 To use a version number instead, specify the value of the __Player Version Override__ in [Catalog settings].
 For more information about catalogs, see [Content catalogs].

 ### Content State File

 The `addressables_content_state.bin` file is used for making a [content update build].
 If you are supporting dynamic content updates, you must save this file after each full content build that you release.
 Otherwise, you can ignore this file.

 By default this file is located in `Assets/AddressableAssetsData/<AddressablesPlatform>`.
 See [AddressablesPlatform] for all platform names.
-To change the build location of the file specify the value of the __Content State Build Path__ in [Content update settings].
+To change the build location of the file specify the value of the __Content State Build Path__ in [Update a Previous Build].

 > [!NOTE]
 > It is recommended to check this file into version control and create a new branch each time a player build is released.